UA

 Support for War-Affected Vulnerable Groups and Residents of Remote Areas of Ukraine

-In the midst of full-scale war, where the fight for life unfolds every day, we must not forget those most in need of protection and care – the elderly, people with disabilities, and those with reduced mobility.
+In the midst of full-scale war, where the fight for life unfolds every day, we must not forget those most in need of protection and care – the elderly and people with disabilities.
 Having often lost everything, they end up in residential care facilities.
 But are these facilities coping with the excessive strain and new wartime challenges?

-In the second half of May 2025, the Charity Foundation “East SOS” undertook an international monitoring mission to residential care facilities and supported living facilities for the elderly and people with disabilities in Cherkasy, Kirovohrad, Vinnytsia, Ternopil, Ivano-Frankivsk, and Lviv Oblasts.
+In the second half of May 2025, the Charity Foundation “East SOS” undertook an international monitoring mission to residential care facilities for the elderly and people with disabilities in Cherkasy, Kirovohrad, Vinnytsia, Ternopil, Ivano-Frankivsk, and Lviv Oblasts.
 The mission’s goal was to examine the condition and challenges these institutions face in wartime.

 Our monitoring findings were summarized in a report that highlights the key challenges: